 You Do Not Have to Fail a Breath Test to Get a DWI in Texas

-At Blass Law, we can help you fight Bellaire DWI charges, no matter the circumstances that led to your arrest.
-In general, you may face an arrest and DWI charges if a law enforcement officer pulled you over and found:
+We can help you fight drunk driving charges, no matter the circumstances that led to your arrest.
+In general, you may face an arrest and under the influence charges if a law enforcement officer pulled you over and:

-- Your breath or blood tested at .08% or above the legal limit.
+- Your breath or blood tested at 0.08 or above.

-- The police believed you lost the normal use of your mental or physical faculties.
+- They believe you lost the normal use of your mental or physical faculties.

-There are also several related crimes they could charge you with in relation to a drunk driving stop.
-If you are under the legal drinking age and have detectable alcohol in your system, you could face a driving under the influence (DUI) charge.
+There are also several related crimes they could charge you with concerning a drunk driving stop.
+For example, if you are under the legal drinking age and have any detectable alcohol in your system, you could face a driving under the influence (DUI) charge.

-What Are the First-Time Penalties When a Person Gets Their First DWI?
+What Are the Penalties When a Person Gets Their First DWI?

 - A $2,000 maximum fine